maxjing/WeatherVisualizer/README.md

 ### Installation
 Weather Visualizer requires [Node.js](https://nodejs.org/) v4+ to run.

-Install the dependencies and devDependencies and start the server.
+Install the dependencies and devDependencies to start the server.

 ```sh
 $ cd WeatherVisualizer